Types of Malnutrition

 It is commonly seen in the following areas:

-- Urban slums and shanty towns of the third world countries
+- Urban slums and shantytowns of developing countries

 Causes of marasmus

-Negative energy balance causes marasmus.
-This can be due to factors such as:
+Negative energy balance causes marasmus, and this can be due to factors such as:

-- An increased loss of ingested calories due to emesis, chronic diarrhea, burns, etc.
+- Increased loss of ingested calories due to emesis, chronic diarrhea, burns, etc.